thejasvibr/itsfm/README.md

 # measure_horseshoe_bat_calls
 A package to automate measurements of Horseshoe bat calls - (or any similar sound!).
+The package is still under development - I would greatly appreciate any kind of feedback on how/whether it works on your data!

 ### What is a horseshoe bat call?
 Horseshoe bats are a group of echolocating bat that emit calls that look like full or half staple pins.
 The logo above is a schematic spectrogram of a staplepin type call with the associated measures this package provides.